 loader2

-Chapter 9: Crude Oil and Natural Gas – Part 1
+Chapter 9: Understand Crude Oil and Natural Gas in Detail – Part 1

 The vehicle you ride every day to office runs on either petrol or diesel, which is processed from crude oil.
 Likewise, the plastic that is part of your daily life in the form of water/sewage pipes, water in the tank at the top of your house, or the material that you carry in plastic bags, comes from crude oil.
 The road on which you walk or ride the vehicle is made using tar which comes from crude oil.
 The petroleum jelly that you apply on your body for protection during winter also comes from crude oil.
 All personal and beauty care products that you use every day contain crude oil traces in purified form.